Transitioning back to campus updates

 Transitioning back to campus

-As Government restrictions ease, we’ve begun prioritising the transition back to campus of essential practical-based learning activities, labs, studios, research activities and ‘make-up’ activities that cannot be replicated online.
+RMIT is currently delivering some essential practical-based learning activities on campus.
+These activities include labs, studios, research activities and ‘make-up’ activities that cannot be replicated online.

 RMIT has developed a COVIDSafe Plan which outlines the principles, protocols and actions that will guide the safe transition of learning, research and work to campus so we keep our community safe.

 Safety measures include:

 - all individuals on campus are required to wear a face mask, take a daily temperature check, complete a daily COVID-19 Health Declaration and abide by sign-posted physical distancing requirements at all times

 - building access restrictions, scheduling of spaces, clearly displaying maximum room capacity and foot traffic management